 Try to keep all contact with others to a minimum and avoid busy areas.
 Whenever you go out, continue to maintain strict social distancing, wash your hands regularly and avoid touching your face.
 You should also try to stay 2 metres away from other people within your household, especially if they display symptoms of the virus or have been advised to self-isolate.

-The UK Government website has further information on the new national restrictions and what that means for people that are classed as clinically vulnerable.
+The UK Government website has further information on the national lockdown and what that means for people that are classed as clinically vulnerable.

 You must not meet socially indoors with family or friends unless they are part of your household or support bubble.